 Autonomy, a think tank that researches work, found that using such a scheme could create 500,000 new jobs in the public sector, by continuing the furlough scheme to support staff working a four day week at full pay, tapering it out over five years as the improvements in productivity took up the slack.
 This would particularly have an effect in the so-called ‘Red Wall’ areas where there is a high proportion of public sector jobs.

-In 2018 the TUC called for a move towards a shorter working hours and higher pay for workers, publishing a report demonstrating how workers should share in the gains in productivity from automation and technological advances.
+In 2018 the TUC called for a move towards a shorter working hours and higher pay for workers, publishing a report demonstrating how workers should share in the gains in productivity from aion and technological advances.
 The unions helped win the weekend and want to continue the historic advances in reducing working time.
 The CWU recently won shorter hours for the same pay and the option of a four day week in a sorting office in the Midlands.
 Unite won a reduction of hours for workers at Bentley.

 Unions are Key